cakephp/docs/en/core-libraries/events.rst

 Registering listeners
 =====================

-Listeners the preferred way to register callbacks for an event.
+Listeners are the preferred way to register callbacks for an event.
 This is done by implementing the :php:class:`CakeEventListener` interface in any class you wish to register some callbacks.
 Classes implementing it need to provide the ``implementedEvents()`` method.
 This method must return an associative array